--all the containers, closure and equipments which are required during the preparation of parenteral products are thoroughly cleaned with detergents and washing is done with tap water for injection.
+-all the containers, closure, and equipment that are required during the preparation of parenteral products are thoroughly cleaned with detergents, and washing is done with tap water for injection.

-– rubber closure are washed with hot solution 0.5% sodium pyrophosphate in water.
+– rubber closure is washed with hot solution 0.5% sodium pyrophosphate in water.

-– the closure are then removed from the solution, wash with water followed by rising with filtered water for injection.
+– the closure is then removed from the solution, wash with water followed by rinsing with filtered water for injection.

 collection of materials-